Can You Get SSDI for Polymyositis?

 Can You Get SSDI for Polymyositis??

-TL;DR: Yes.
+Yes.
 Polymyositis is an inflammatory muscle disease that causes progressive proximal muscle weakness without the skin rash seen in dermatomyositis.
 Like dermatomyositis, it has its own SSA listing (14.05) which specifically addresses this condition.
+If polymyositis causes significant weakness in your shoulders, hips, or neck, impairs your swallowing, or affects your breathing, you can qualify for SSDI benefits.